Repair of Eyelid Retraction

 Upper Eyelid Retraction

-- The upper eyelid retraction might possibly be worsened if the eye is unable to raise normally (strabismus), and extra nerve impulses are sent simultaneously to the muscle which elevates the lid and to the muscle struggling to raise the eye itself; once the restriction is treated (e.g. strabismus surgery), the degree of retraction often decreases.
+- The upper eyelid retraction might possibly be worsened if the eye is unable to pull up normally (strabismus), and extra nerve impulses are sent simultaneously to the muscle which elevates the lid and to the muscle struggling to pull up the eye itself; once the restriction is treated (e.g. strabismus surgery), the degree of retraction often decreases.

 Lower Eyelid Retraction